 His prowess on the rugby pitch has clearly translated well to charity fundraising.
 Earlier this year, the foundation raised and donated £400,000 for the neurology and neurogenetics team at King’s College London, where they’re investigating gene therapy for sporadic MND.
 The rugby hero is also set to be the 12th person to receive the Edinburgh Award for outstanding contribution to charity, sport, and Edinburgh.

 Without a doubt My Name’5 Doddie is one of the most active charities out there, with a myriad of events every month in support of the foundation, from clay pigeon shooting to coffee mornings.
 As well as raising much-needed funds to invest in further research for MND cures, the charity also raises awareness about the disease, which affects around 450 people in Scotland alone.
 Every single charity brunch, dance, walk, and dinner brings us one step closer to understanding this devastating disease and finding a cure for those who face it.

-Living North are extremely proud to be supporting the My Name’5 Doddie foundation at our Christmas Fair, from the 1st to the 4th November.
-The home of the event this year is rather fittingly Kingston Park Stadium, a place very dear to Doddie as it’s also the home of the Newcastle Falcons.
-There will be plenty of ways to donate to Doddie’s foundation at our Christmas Fair, so whether you give big or small, you can help make a difference for those suffering from Motor Neurone Disease.
+Living North are extremely proud to have supported the My Name’5 Doddie foundation at our Christmas Fair.
+The home of our 2018 event was rather fittingly Kingston Park Stadium, a place very dear to Doddie as it’s also the home of the Newcastle Falcons.
+Thank you for your generous donations to help make a difference for those suffering from Motor Neurone Disease.

 You can also donate to My Name’5 Doddie online at